dboddie-canonical-work/disgorged-docs/supported-snap-hooks.rst

 The default-configure hook
 --------------------------

-The default-configure-hook is an optional extension to the `configure hook <supported-snap-hooks.md#supported-snap-hooks-the-configure-hook>`__ that executes only on snap installation and *before* services are started to provide access to the default configuration values stored in a device’s :ref:`gadget snap <gadget-snaps>`.
+The default-configure-hook is an optional extension to the :ref:`configure hook <supported-snap-hooks-the-configure-hook>` that executes only on snap installation and *before* services are started to provide access to the default configuration values stored in a device’s :ref:`gadget snap <gadget-snaps>`.

 The default-configure hook should be located within ‘meta/hooks’ and requires a configure hook to be present.
 A missing configure hook will result in an error.